 With opportunities for placement, the Information Technology course at University of the West of Scotland offers flexibility, giving you the option to tailor your studies around subject areas within information technology that you specifically want to focus on.

-- SQA Highers: BBB plus Mathematics and English at Standard Grade, Intermediate 2 or National 5.
+- SQA Highers - BBB plus English and Maths at SQA Standard Grade 3 or above, Intermediate 2 or National 4.

 - GCE A-Levels: BC plus Mathematics and English at least at GCSE.

 - Irish Leaving Certificate - BBB at Higher Level plus English and Maths at least at Ordinary Level.